 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that load to a general C&D debris service—not a standard roofing container.
-Separating these materials keeps your project on track, and our driver handles the proper sorting.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to general C&D debris disposal—rather than a pure asphalt rate.
+This keeps your permit compliant, and it ensures we maintain the proper sorting process.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition